 - Activity log: the feature that we previously mentioned is a personal and customized package.
 There are 2 ways to create such a package: either have a trainer create a package for a user after finding all details and goals or creating a simple algorithm that can set up, for example, weight and activity goals according to a user’s questionnaire.

 Fitness websites typically partner with companies that sell fitness-, workout- or health-focused products.
-Partner companies advertise their products on a fitness website by paying a fee depending on a click-through-rate or a per-view.
+Partner companies advertise their products on a website by paying a fee depending on a click-through rate or a per-view.

 Another additional revenue stream is publishing sponsored content.
-Gyms and fitness studios provide websites with valuable content and get visibility on your website.
+Gyms and workout studios provide websites with valuable content and get visibility on your website.

 Common types of sponsored content may vary:

 - PDF program